best-practice-and-impact/qa-of-code-guidance/book/intro.md

 The following structure can be used to reference the current version of the book:

 > UK Government Analytical Community.
 (2020).
 Quality assurance of code for analysis and research (version 2022.4).
-Office for National Statistics, Quality and Improvement division: https://best-practice-and-impact.github.io/qa-of-code-guidance/
+Office for National Statistics, Quality and Improvement division: <https://best-practice-and-impact.github.io/qa-of-code-guidance/>

-## How to get the most out of the book
+## Get the most out of the book

 This guidance is tailored to government analysts who would like to quality assure their code and increase the reproducibility of their analyses.
 We have tried to interpret the requirements of pieces of guidance (the [principles](/principles.md)) into actions and deliverables for analytical programming.

 However, the practices outlined in the book are general to many applications of programming, so may also be relevant for those outside of government.
 This book might be most useful for you if you are:

 - writing code to automate part of your work and would like to assure that it is working as expected
 - developing a statistical production pipeline and would like to assure that it is sustainable and reproducible
 - developing models and would like to assure that they are transparent and reproducible